 Help for an Ecstasy Addiction

 If you’ve answered yes to the question “Is Molly addictive?” then you should know that help is available.
-A few programs we offer to MDMA users include:
+A few programs we offer to those struggling with MDMA abuse include:

 - Life skills rehab